siakaramalegos/sia.codes-eleventy/src/posts/30-days-web-perf-7.md

 ---
-title: "Day 7 of⚡️ #30DaysOfWebPerf ⚡️: Image Formats"
+title: "Day 7 of #30DaysOfWebPerf: Image Formats"
 description: Image format can affect performance more than size.
 Learn about your best options.
 date: 2019-11-11
 tags: ['WebPerf', 'Images']